Line shaft: Disadvantages

 Firms switching to electric power showed significantly less employee sick time, and, using the same equipment, showed significant increases in production.
-Writing in 1909, James Hubbart said that "We can scarcely step into a shop or factory of any description without encountering a mass of belts which seem at first to monopolize every nook in the building and leave little or no room for anything else."
+Writing in 1909, James Hobart said that "We can scarcely step into a shop or factory of any description without encountering a mass of belts which seem at first to monopolize every nook in the building and leave little or no room for anything else."

 Historical alternatives to line shafts

 To overcome the distance and friction limitations of line shafts, wire rope systems were developed in the late 19th century.
 Wire rope operated at higher velocities than line shafts and were a practical means of transmitting mechanical power for a distance of a few miles or kilometers.
 They used widely spaced, large diameter wheels and had much lower friction loss than line shafts, and had one-tenth the initial cost.

 To supply small scale power that was impractical for individual steam engines, central station hydraulic systems were developed.
 Hydraulic power was used to operate cranes and other machinery in British ports and elsewhere in Europe.
 The largest hydraulic system was in London.
 Hydraulic power was used extensively in Bessemer steel production.

 There were also some central stations providing pneumatic power in the late 19th century.